tjarrier/react-redux-starter-kit/README.md

 # react-redux-starter-kit
-This project contains the basic elements for a react-native app.
+This project contains the basic elements for a react app.